Procyonae/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 - ```BRANDISH``` Brandishes a knife at the player.
 - ```BROWSE``` The monster will eat harvestable foods from BROWSABLE trees and plants when they're in season.
 - ```BREATHE``` Spawns a `breather`.
 Note: `breather hub` only!
-- ```CALLBLOBS``` Calls 2/3 of nearby blobs to defend this monster, and sends 1/3 of nearby blobs after the player.
 - ```CHICKENBOT``` Robot can attack with tazer, M4, or MGL depending on distance.
 Note: Legacy special attack.
 - ```COPBOT``` Cop-bot warns then tazes the player.
 - ```DANCE``` Monster dances.